spenser-withans/CapstoneProject/README.md

 **TO DO**

-Upload some county parcel data courtesy of Pinellas County Emergency Management
+~~Upload some county parcel data courtesy of Pinellas County Emergency Management~~ The raw text file was added instead of the csv I made from it.

 I am trying to create a capstone project repository that is linked to a google drive folder.